luvoid/COM3D2-All-Bout-Bones/README.md

-This repository contains various scripts to aid in the creation of mods for Custom Order Maid 3D2
+This repository contains various scripts to aid in the creation of model mods for Custom Order Maid 3D2.
+Specifically it helps with armature's bone structure.

 The repository's wiki also aims to document the usage of bones in Custom Order Maid 3D2 mods.